cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CrypTool is used worldwide
 - within companies to help raising the sensitivity for IT security (awareness) and for educational purposes,
-- within school lessons and
+- within school lessons, and
 - within lectures at many universities.

 Kindly note the terms of the license and the information regarding